Places to visit

 Downash Wood is located on the south side of Bewl Water Reservoir which is 760 acres of open water with a 12.5 mile round reservoir route for walking and cycling.
 You can join the route at the bottom of our field, turn right and you will be at the visitor centre in 3.5 miles, turn left and its 9 miles away!
+You can of cause drive in 5 minutes to the visitor centre.
 You don't have to do the whole route as there are spectacular views of the lake around every corner.
-There is a water taxi which operates at certain times of the year which will take you to the visitor centre from a jetty which is 1.5 miles from Downash Wood if you turn right onto the route, see Bewl Water website for more info.
 There is a lovely one hour walk if you join the route and turn left, follow the path round past the beautiful Oast house on your left and take the next left, go up Huntley Mill Road past the car park and up the hill and you can either turn left back down Tinkers Lane to Downash Wood or you can go just past Tinkers Lane and enjoy a well deserved drink and some good food too in the Bull Inn at Three Leg Cross, a fantastic quintessentially British Inn with roaring fires in the winter and lots of green space with a duck pond for alfresco dining in the summer, my favourite place any time of the year.

 Bedgebury Pinetum is a huge coniferous forest with lots of walks, cycling, mountain bike trails and GoApe climbing centre, lots of play areas for kids in the forest and a central lake with visitor centre with café.